SSWConsulting/SSW.Rules.Content/rules/do-you-organize-your-product-information-on-your-website-appropriately/rule.md

 <br><excerpt class='endintro'></excerpt><br>
 <ol><li>
       <strong>First Sentence (aka Tag Line)</strong>
       <br> This is a one line sentence that explains the benefits of using the software.
 This description is non-technical, but should give an idea of who the software is for.
-E.g. &quot;Automate your code reviews with SSW Code Auditor&quot;</li><li>
+E.g. "Automate your code reviews with SSW Code Auditor"</li><li>
       <strong>First Paragraph</strong>
       <br> A paragraph that describes in greater the detail what the software does, what Microsoft products it works with (e.g. Access, Outlook, SQL Server etc) and any initial technical notes.
-E.g. &quot;SSW SQL Total Compare resolves data conflicts with SQL Server Replication.
-This tool reports the differences between the Publisher and Subscribers the data.&quot;</li><li>
+E.g. "SSW SQL Total Compare resolves data conflicts with SQL Server Replication.
+This tool reports the differences between the Publisher and Subscribers the data."</li><li>
-      <strong>Key Features &amp; Benefits</strong>
+      <strong>Key Features & Benefits</strong>
       <br> It's now time to convince the web surfer that they want the product.
 This section needs to summarize in bullet points why this product is going to solve their problems.
 If necessary group the benefits into logical categories.</li><li>
       <strong>Screen Shots</strong>
       <br> One screen shot on the first page is important for customers to get the look and feel of the application.
 Then link to more screenshots.</li><li>